r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 performance (newer compilers tend to optimize better).
 Also, the CRAN (and Bioconductor) repositories are used as a unique test suite not only for R itself but also the toolchain, and by re-using pre-compiled libraries, some parts will not be tested.
 Compiler bugs are found and when fixed, the code needs to be re-compiled.
 Finally, object files (and hence static libraries, particularly when using C++) on Windows tend to become incompatible when even the same toolchain is upgraded.
-Going from MSVCRT to UCRT is an extreme case when all such code becomes incompatible, and adding support to 64-bit ARM would be another extreme case, but smaller updates of different parts of the toolchain or even some libraries in it lead to incompatibilities.
-The issues mentioned here are based on experience with the transition to UCRT and Rtools43; all of these things have happened and dealing with the downloads and re-use of static libraries was one of the biggest challenges.
+Going from MSVCRT to UCRT is an extreme case when all such code becomes incompatible, and adding support to 64-bit ARM has been another extreme case, but smaller updates of different parts of the toolchain or even some libraries in it lead to incompatibilities.
+The issues mentioned here are based on experience with the transition to UCRT and Rtools42, and with support for 64-bit ARM added in Rtools44; all of these things have happened and dealing with the downloads and re-use of static libraries was one of the biggest challenges.

 As an example of the necessary updates to move from downloading of pre-compiled static libraries, package `tiff` used to have in